 How much does the program cost?

 Online learning classes cost the same as a traditional face-to-face class, however there is an additional $20/per credit electronic learning fee assessed for online courses.
 Since the online learning program is 100% online, students outside the state of Louisiana do not pay Out-of-State tuition.
-See the breakdown of registration fees per hour under the current schedule; fee payment.
+See the breakdown of registration fees per hour under the current schedule.

 Tuition and fees are subject to change by action of the Louisiana Legislature, the Board of Regents, or by student vote on special assessment.

-Does the adult learning program qualify for financial aid?
+Does the online learning program qualify for financial aid?

 Do my credits and hours from other colleges count at McNeese?